benjaminsydney/Show10/README.md

 ## 🏁 Getting Started

 You will need Xcode to run this app on your local machine.
 The app was developed using Xcode 16.2 on a Macbook Pro running macOS 15.3.2.
+All currently supported iOS 18 devices are supported from the iPhone SE (2nd Gen) up to the new iPhone 16e.

 ### Prerequisites